This post may contain affiliate links. Please see my disclosure policy for details.

 There are many signs dotted about on the city heritage trail.
 They go into the city’s past in great detail.
 So, if you were a history buff like me, I’d take some time to read them.

-One of the most striking buildings I saw was the Robert Raikes’ House which was timber-framed building on South Gate Street.
+One of the most striking buildings I saw was the Robert Raikes’ House which was a timber-framed building on South Gate Street.

 It was originally built for use as a merchant’s house in 1560.
 Then, in the early 18th-century, it was renovated into a home for Robert Raikes’ the Elder.
 He started publishing the Gloucester Journal newspaper from here in 1722.